anepochatykh/AAA_python_course/README.md

-# AAA_ds_python_course_2022
+# AAA_python_course
-Some materials from Python course for DS engineers at Avito Analytics Academy
+Workshop materials from the Python course for DA and DS engineers at Avito Analytics Academy